5 Best Septic-Safe Toilet Cleaners (Avoid Expensive Fixes)

 best-septic-safe-toilet-cleaner

-This is a complaint I have also heard from a several folks so I would imagine they have improved since I have not used it in a few months.
-Other than that it cleans toilets as you would expect.
+This is a complaint I have also heard from several folks, so I would imagine they have improved since I have not used it in a few months.
+Other than that, it cleans toilets as you would expect.

 • Minimum impact on aquatic life (OECD-test 201&202)